port-labs/port-docs/docs/exporters/github-app/exporter/quickstart.md

 - Currently, we support only `pull-request` as GitHub objects (referenced by the `kind` key) but more are coming soon!
 - We leverage [JQ JSON processor](https://stedolan.github.io/jq/manual/) to map and transform GitHub objects to Port Entities.
-- You can find the GitHub pull request object structure [Here](https://docs.github.com/en/rest/pulls/pulls#get-a-pull-request)
+- Click [Here](https://docs.github.com/en/rest/pulls/pulls#get-a-pull-request) for the GitHub pull request object structure.

 You might have noticed that the `status` field is not provided by GitHub's API, that's because it is a custom property we added to make things simpler.
 :::